fbpx

 The road to the West takes you away from the coast through nature reserves, rural landscapes and country towns into the heart of the Mount Warning/Wollumbin caldera.

-Visit the rural villages of Tumbulgum, Tyalgum, Uki and the country town of Murwillumbah or take the climb up the majestic mountain itself.
+Visit the rural villages of Tumbulgum, Tyalgum, Uki and the country town of Murwillumbah with its majestic backdrop of Mount Warning/Wollumbin.
 Continue over the Border Ranges to experience Nimbin, the home of the 1973 Aquarius Festival and now the annual Nimbin Mardigrass Festival.

 Today, let’s head north; remember to pack shoes, goggles, swimmers, towels & sun cream.

-Take Tweed Coast Road as far as Casuarina, take the turn at Barclay Drive where you will find the acclaimed restaurant Osteria.
-Make your way north along Casuarina Way past the Casuarina shopping precinct to the next popular restaurant, Spice Den, located in the Santai Resort, I recommend Osteria for breakfast or lunch and Spice Den for a special dinner experience.
+Take Tweed Coast Road as far as Casuarina, take the turn at Barclay Drive where you will find Lolitas Mexican Cantina.
+Make your way north along Casuarina Way past the Casuarina shopping precinct to the next popular restaurant, Spice Den, located in the Santai Resort.

 Continue on Casuarina Way to the resort area of Salt (Kingscliff South).
-Here you’ll find resort style shopping and a variety of wonderful restaurants including, Season, Bombay Cricketers Club, Fins, Mahsuri Thai, Sea Salt Ristorante Pizzeria and The Salt Bar and Bistro with a more relaxed seaside pub atmosphere and amenities such as live entertainment, bottle shop and TAB.
+Here you’ll find resort style shopping and a variety of wonderful restaurants including, Season, La Barrita Mexican, Fins, Mahsuri Thai, Giulia Italian, Dabaar Indian and The Salt Bar and Bistro with a more relaxed seaside pub atmosphere and many amenities; live entertainment, bottle shop and sports bar with TAB.

 As you cross into Kingscliff North, be ready to be wonderstruck by the sight of our beautiful recreational waterway as you cross the bridge over tidal Cudgen Creek.
 Fingers crossed the weather and tide are just right as you won’t be able to resist a swim.
 This is where you’ll be glad you packed those goggles and swimmers.